oussamaxx/java-weasyprint-wrapper/README.md

 ### Special thanks
 thanks to all the people behind the WeasyPrint project also big thanks to  [jhonnymertz](https://github.com/jhonnymertz) this project was hugely inspired  by his  [java-wkhtmltopdf-wrapper](https://github.com/jhonnymertz/java-wkhtmltopdf-wrapper)

+#### Other notes

+while creating the WeasyPrint class I have tried to keep it as close as it can to the original Python library :
+- Like using "almost" similar method names
+- Using method chaining
+- ...

 ### License
 This project is available under MIT Licence.